Holiday Travel On a Budget

-The winter holidays are approaching, and if you’re like millions of Americans, you’re planning to do some traveling in the next few months.
-But you’re already spending a fortune on gifts – how are you supposed to afford airfare too?
-Here are some tips for getting the best deals when it comes to holiday traveling.
+The holiday season is quickly approaching, and if you’re like millions of Americans, some type of travel is in your holiday plans.
+With limited resources, how can you accomplish holiday travel on a budget when you’re already spending on gifts?
+We’ve gathered some helpful tips for getting the best deals when it comes to holiday traveling.

-Don’t wait.
-Buy as early as possible to get the best deal.
-Sometimes waiting until the last minute works, but if you try this over the holidays, you’ll end up paying way more.
+- Don’t delay -- make your travel plans as early as possible to get the best deals.
+Sometimes waiting until the last minute works, but if you try this over the holidays, you could end up paying more.

-Airlines usually put seats on sale on Tuesday afternoons, so checking for flights around that time could get you the best prices.
+- Airlines often put seats on sale on Tuesday afternoons, so checking for flights around that time could get you the best prices.
 But remember that holiday flights fill up fast, so don’t wait too long for a good deal or someone else will snatch it up.

-Try to be flexible with your travel dates.
+- Try to be flexible with your travel dates.
 Airfare will be highest on peak travel days, especially the day before Thanksgiving and the Sunday after.
-You could save a fortune if you’re willing to travel home the Monday after Thanksgiving instead.
 Try several different dates when you’re searching airfare and if possible, plan your trip around the best price.
+Historically, the cheapest days to fly are Tuesdays, Wednesdays and Saturdays

-Everyone hates layovers, but they do save money.
-Sure, it’s less convenient to make a stop or two, so if you value your time more than the difference in price, go for the nonstop.
-But if you really need to save, a layover flight is the way to go.
+- Don’t be afraid of layovers.
+Sure, it’s less convenient to make a stop or two, but if you really need to save, a layover flight is the way to go.

-Check flights out of or into a different airport.
-You may need to drive an extra 30 minutes, but there’s a chance of cheaper tickets and fewer crowds – definitely worth it in my book!
+- Check flights out of or into a different airport.
+You may need to drive an extra 30 minutes, but there’s a chance of cheaper tickets and fewer crowds – definitely worth considering!

-Holiday travel can be an expensive pain, but if you follow our tips, your wallet will thank you, and you’ll be able to spend more quality time with your family this holiday season.
+Holiday travel can be an expensive, but with a little bit of strategy and effort you’ll be able to spend more quality time with your family this holiday season without breaking your budget.